cc1683/js-sandbox/README.md

 ## Todo ##
 :sunny: :sunny: :sunny:

-- [ ] javascript events
+- [x] javascript events
-- [ ] use javascript event to trigger element's style
+- [x] use javascript event to trigger element's style
 - [ ] set duration/time
 - [x] javascript random
 - [x] random food small app

 ## Difference between **var** and **let** ##
----

 **var** is scoped to the nearest function block, **let** is scoped to the nearest enclosing block.
 **var** defines a variable globally, or locally to an entire function regardless of block scope. **let** allows to declare variables that are limited in scope to the block, statement, or expression on which it is used.